-Digital trade infrastructure is becoming a key component of modern international trade operations.
+Digital trade infrastructures are becoming key components of modern international trade operations.
 International trade is increasingly supported by digital systems that simplify documentation, improve transparency and enable more efficient cross-border transactions.
 Companies that adopt these technologies can reduce administrative complexity while improving the reliability of their international operations.

 In addition to operational efficiency, digital systems also generate valuable data that can help companies identify emerging export opportunities, monitor international market interest and analyse patterns of global demand.